 Banking Fraud can occur in various forms.
-When Fraud is discovered in the EFT procedure, the Fraud must be reported to the Director of Finance Director immediately (in absence of the Finance Director, the Assistant Finance Director Senior Accountant-must be notified).
-The Finance Director must notify the City Manager, Treasurer, and Police Chief. and Finance Committee Department-Chair of the possible fraud as soon as possible after it is detected.
-Steps will be taken with Wells Fargo Citibank-to mitigate the fraud.
+When Fraud is discovered in the EFT procedure, the Fraud must be reported to the Finance Director immediately (in absence of the Finance Director, the Assistant Finance Director must be notified).
+The Finance Director must notify the City Manager, Treasurer, and Police Chief.
+Chair of the possible fraud as soon as possible after it is detected.
+Steps will be taken with Wells Fargo to mitigate the fraud.